racenis/tram-sdk/README.md

 - Make all CAPITAL globals be not capital

 #### Should do later
+- Make Raycast that returns multiple points
+- Add constraints to PhysicsComponents
 - Models with different sets of materials
 	- While doing this it would also be good to have models with more than 15 materials
 - Flat shaded color material